-Before you set out on the road for a long trip, there are certain steps you should take to guarantee that your truck is not only in good shape, but that it is also safe to be driving it on the road.
-Any problems or damages that require attention should be handled before you depart.
-A pre-trip inspection is a vital part of any successful trip in your truck.
+Before truckers set out on the road for a long trip, there are routine steps they should take to ensure that their trucks are not only in good overall shape, but that they are also safe to be driving them on the road.
+Any discovered problems that require attention should be handled before departing.
+A pre-trip inspection of a commercial truck is a vital part of any successful journey in your truck.

-Check the coolant and oil levels and look for potential problems or leaks.
-Seal caps tight on the fluids and check the engine blocks for any fluids leaking down the side.
-Check hoses and fan belts for signs of wear and tear.
-Look closely for any loose wires in the engine.
-Refill the windshield wiper fluid and check axles, shock absorbers, king pins, and ball joints.
+Before every trip, drivers should check the coolant, oil, and other fluid levels and look for potential problems or fluid leaks.
+Seal caps tight on the fluid fill inlets and check the engine block for any fluids leaking down the side.
+Check hoses and fan belts for signs of wear and tear, looseness, or damage.
+Look closely for any loose wires in the engine compartment.
+Don’t forget to check the air filter, if it’s dirty, replace it promptly.

-Do a quick check on your tires, make sure the 5th- wheel is coupled, watch for problems with landing gear, and give electrical cords and air lines a visual check.
-Check brake pads, trailer suspension, and positioning of brake adjustment indicators.
-Look the entire truck over and pinpoint any body damage.
-By practicing good self-inspections often, drivers can avoid confronting a truck accident attorney later after an avoidable accident.
+While walking around your truck, do a quick check on the condition of your tires and tire air pressure, make sure the 5th- wheel is coupled, watch for problems with the trailer landing gear, and give electrical cords and air lines a visual inspection.
+Check brake pads, shock absorbers, steering mechanisms, and positioning of brake adjustment indicators.
+Look the entire truck over to make sure everything operates as it was designed.

 Once the basic inspections and maintenance procedures are completed, it’s time to start the engine.
 With the engine idling, check all the gauges and electrical system.
 Test the brake pedal travel distance to see if it’s in the normal range.
 Check the clutch for normal operation.
 Test your emergency flasher, headlights, and turn signals.
 Finally, make sure the seat and mirrors are adjusted properly and the heater and A/C are working.